epics-modules/opcua/Using-Security.md

 In order to establish a secure connection, the client has to find out which security features the server provides.
 This process is called *Discovery*.

-In its answer to a discovery request, a server usually provides a list of *Endpoints* for the client to connect to, with different sets of security features.
+In its answer to a discovery request, a server provides a list of *Endpoints* for the client to connect to, with different sets of security features.

 As a debugging tool, the iocShell command `opcuaShowSecurity` runs the discovery service and displays the available endpoints with their features and their *security level* (used by the IOC to find the endpoint providing the best security).